Nelertile/counterApp/README.md

 ### Download

-Download this app on its [Official Github Page](https://github.com/NotToxicDev/counterApp/releases), then Un-Zip the zip archive and open "Counter App"
+Download this app on its [Official Github Page](https://github.com/NotToxicDev/counterApp/releases), then Un-Zip the zip archive and open "Counter App.exe"